 I learned about solidarity as a crew and about being accountable to each other.
 If we failed at that responsibility, then we all suffered.

 I learned about the ecology of the ocean and how seasons and tides directly impact life and times while on the water.

-What was a unique challenges for you.
+Q: What was a unique challenge for you?
 How did you work through it?